 Simply because a person is awarded alimony does not mean she will be eligible for those payments forever.
 The receiving spouse’s economic situation and the length of the marriage is used to determine whether alimony will be:

-- Temporary.
 Temporary spousal support is usually granted at the beginning of the divorce proceedings and is only given until the divorce has been finalized.

-- Rehabilitative.
 This alimony is granted for a fixed period of time to allow the receiving spouse to achieve or work toward a specific goal.
 This can include going back to school to get a degree, building a work history, or enrolling in a work-training program so that supplemental support will not be needed later.

-- Indefinite.
 Most Rhode Island courts consider alimony to be a short-term source of support, and it’s usually granted only until the former spouse becomes self-sufficient.
 However, alimony may be awarded long-term, even permanently, if the receiving spouse is disabled or otherwise unable to work.

 Some spouses will not receive alimony simply because the other party cannot afford to pay support payments.
 In some cases, spouses may not receive spousal support because the other party is under obligation to pay child support before paying alimony.
-If you need help determining how much you can receive during and after your divorce, we can help.
-Simply fill out our online contact form today to set up your initial consultation with a family law attorney.

 Do You Need To Speak To A Rhode Island Divorce Attorney?